kaidez/kaidez.github.io/_posts/2018-11-13-rejecting-javascript-frameworks.md

 You need to build a product and then ship it out the door: a library or framework may be a means to that end.
 So again, understand what your app must do because a framework or lib may help your app "do" it better.

 <h2>The current JS build tooling is complex, but helpful</h2>
-While almost all the comments on Andrew Welch's webpack are positive, the <em>very</em> first one was this:
+While almost all the comments on Andrew Welch's webpack post are positive, the <em>very</em> first one was this:
 <blockquote class="content--blockquote-margin">
 Why do we keep making the build and deploy setups more complex than the apps we're deploying?
 </blockquote>